It was a weekend destined to be fantastic and fabulous in every way. Spending it with friends we headed to Manuel Antonio for a weekend vacation.

 And the best part of the tour was at the end when we had this amazing Tico lunch – chicken rice, beans, avocado, fried plantains sitting on top of this new beautiful harbor.

-Sunset on the Catamaran
+Sunset on the Catamaran in Manuel Antonio

 That afternoon, we returned to the harbor in Quepos to board a catamaran with Planet Dolphin Tours.

-Can we say wow!?
+Can we say wow to that Sunset Tour!?

 The Catamaran Planet Dolphin cruise took us to the open ocean.
 They mentioned that along the way, we might expect to see spotted dolphins, migrating humpback whales, sea turtles, and manta rays.
 And we did see many of these things!

-We made our way down the coastline of Manuel Antonio’s mesmerizing National Part – the sights were rich and intoxicating!
+We made our way down the coastline of Manuel Antonioโs mesmerizing National Part – the sights were rich and intoxicating!
 There were mysterious islands with unique rock formations providing nesting grounds and homes for numerous species of marine birds, including pelicans, boobies and ibises.

 At one point along the way, the boat stopped and the captain hoisted the sail.
 With the motor turned off, and with us drifting, we had the opportunity to relax and enjoy some drinks (which were included in the price of the tour) as well as time in the sun.